Utah Ski History FAQs

 • Most of the skis, clothing, and other equipment have been donated to the museum.

-• Alf Engen passed away in July, 1997, at the age of 88.
+• Alf Engen passed away in July 1997 at the age of 88.
 He taught skiing at Alta until 1989, retiring at the age of 80.

 Q: Did Alf know that Utah was selected to host the 2002 Olympic Winter Games?
 What were his feelings about that?

-A: No. At the time of Alf's passing in July, 1997, he was not aware of Salt Lake City's selection to host the 2002 Winter Olympic Games.
+A: No. At the time of Alf's passing in July 1997, he was not aware of Salt Lake City's selection to host the 2002 Winter Olympic Games.
 However, he did play an active part in the bid process and was a member of the Site Selection Committee that chose the location for what is now Utah Olympic Park.
-The Salt Lake Olympic Bid Committee for the 2002 Winter Games made a special card featuring Alf and his accomplishments that was sent out world-wide.
+The Salt Lake Olympic Bid Committee for the 2002 Winter Games made a special card featuring Alf and his accomplishments that was sent out worldwide.
 One of these cards can be found at the University of Utah Marriott Library Ski Archives in the Alan Engen Ski History Scrapbooks.

 Q: Where is Alf Engen buried?